mem0ai/companion-nextjs-starter/README.md

-# Mem0 x OpenRouter Companion App Starter Code
+# Companion App NextJS Starter Code

 This project is a demonstration of building a companion app using [Mem0](https://mem0.dev/home-ncs) for memory management and [OpenRouter](https://openrouter.ai/) for accessing Large Language Models (LLMs).